 A merger usually occurs when it is expected that the combined entity will have more valuation than the combined valuation of individual entities.
-Same is on account of synergies achieved between the 2 companies on account of the merger.
-Companies go for the horizontal merger in order to bring in economies of scale by cost reduction.
-Reduction of cost may occur by the elimination of redundant processes, operations or manpower costs.
+The same is on account of synergies in M&A achieved between the 2 companies on account of the merger.
+Companies go for the horizontal merger to bring in economies of scale by cost reduction.
+Reduction of the cost may occur by the elimination of redundant processes, operations, or manpower costs.
 Thus, the company can offer a wider range of products or services in a more efficient and cost-effective manner.

 #2 – Reduction in competition

-Companies may also go for Horizontal merger in order to reduce competition.
+Companies may also go for this type of merger in order to reduce competition.
 Thus, it may also lead to the consolidation of a fragmented industry.

 #3 – Increase in Market Share and Operating Revenue

-A horizontal merger is an inorganic method of growth for a company.
-When two companies providing same/similar products or services having their individual market share and audience in the market combine to become a single entity it leads to an increase in market share and thus increases in revenue.
+A merger is an inorganic method of growth for a company.
+When two companies providing same/similar products or services having their individual market share and audience in the market combine to become a single entity, it leads to an increase in market share and thus increases in revenue.